alexyingchen/accessguide/designers.md

 * Error recovery
 * Timing

+## TO-DO LIST
+* Create illustrations (all)
+* Verify WCAG numbers (all)
+* Finalize writing descriptions (all)

 ***

 ## Style guide

 ### D1.
 Use high contrast
-> I can’t see very well, so I have trouble reading when the text is very low contrast.
+> This text is so light, I can barely see it.

-The contrast of text against background should be at least 4.5 to 1 (AA) or 7 to 1 (AAA).
-The contrast of UI components and diagrams against background should be at least 3 to 1 (AA).
-Large text and logotypes are the exception to this rule.
+Use high contrast so that users can easily read and see content.
+For text, the contrast should be at least 4.5:1 (AA) or 7:1 (AAA).
+For UI components like buttons, at least 3:1 (AA).
+Logotypes are the exception to this rule.

 **Disabilities**: visual
 **WCAG number + conformance**: 1.4.3 AA, 1.4.6 AAA, 1.4.11 AA

+**illustration idea**: hand lettering design against background comparing different contrast ratios

 -

 ### D2.
 Don’t use color alone to convey information
-> I’m color blind so when I see things labeled only by color I have no idea what they mean.
+> Oh, these lines are different colors?
+I had no idea.

-Don’t use color alone to convey information to people, such as error messaging.
-Instead, combine color with text and/or imagery.
+Don’t use color alone to convey information (such as error alerts).
+Instead, combine color with text and/or imagery so that colorblind people can understand it.

 **Disabilities**: visual
 **WCAG number + conformance**: 1.4.1 A

+**illustration idea**: data viz chart with only color to differentiate vs. same chart with color, patterns, and labels to differentiate

 -

 ### D3.
 Use text spacing best practices
-> I have a really strong eye prescription, and giant blocks of text sometimes just look like blobs to me.
+> I can barely read this, the letters are all over each other.

 Use these text spacing best practices for readability:
 * Line spacing is at least 1.5